noayarae/POLARIS_Soil_Data_Download_Tool/README.md

 Users then select the desired soil parameters and define the geographic bounds of the area by specifying the Left, Right, Top, and Bottom coordinates.
 Once these inputs are configured, clicking the download button initiates the retrieval of the selected POLARIS data.

+The executable version can be found at ../dist/app_v3.exe